As we came closer to the end of our trip, we decided to splurge!

 According to stories I heard from people that visited the island, there is 2 option: take a cruse from Guayaquil or Quito, pay a little more, and spend no extra time on the islands, or just fly to the Galapagos, and take a cruse there - a process that might take some time and you might spent few very frustrating days there (in the Galapagos main village - Porto ayora).

 After few hours of visiting the agencies and listen the agents talking about how this is the high season and there is not place on the cheap boats, and the more expensive boats are much more expensive (about 2000 dollars for 8 days!).
 I decided to take the second option, so I just bought the flight ticket from Quito to the Galapagos and back, and take the chance that I would not find a cruse.
 You probably ask your selves; why not fly from Guayaquil and save the 8 hours bus trip to Quito?
 Well this is the time to explain why navit is not coming with me to the islands.
-I don't know how well many of you knows navit, but those of you how does, knows that she has a very serious sea sickness and there for should never board a boat under no
+I don't know how well many of you knows navit, but those of you how does, knows that she has a very serious sea sickness and there for should never board a boat under no circumstances.
+Since the flight to the Galapagos is not very cheap (350 dollars) we decided, that she would wait for me in Quito rather then in Guayaquil, since we remembered Quito from our last trip as a very nice and tranquil city.

 The next day, we took the early bus to Quito, found a nice hotel for the night, and I took the Galapagos flight early the following morning, leaving Navit behind for at least 10 days.
 This was the first time that I left her this trip and it was very traumatic for both of us.
 But more on that later.